PureVPN boasts being “The World’s Fastest VPN Service.” That’s quite the accolade. And maybe there’s some truth to it.

 If you want to stream geo-restricted content from around the world then this is something to note.
 PureVPN only allows you to access Netflix on US servers.

-Considering how many servers PureVPN sports we’re a bit discouraged.
-Although it is important to remember that many VPN services fail to offer streaming.
+Considering how many servers PureVPN sports we’re a bit discouraged that they haven’t expanded Netflix bypasses to other regions – we suspect it will come in due time.
+It is important to remember that many VPN services fail to offer streaming services.

-That’s why we’ve compiled a list of the best VPNs that can unblock Netflix.
+We’ve also compiled a list of the best VPNs that can unblock Netflix in case you want more options.

 Torrenting Policy: Progressive